huggingface/diffusers/docs/source/en/training/lora.md

 Many of the basic and important parameters are described in the [Text-to-image](text2image#script-parameters) training guide, so this guide just focuses on the LoRA relevant parameters:

-- `--rank`: the number of low-rank matrices to train
+- `--rank`: the inner dimension of the low-rank matrices to train; a higher rank means more trainable parameters
 - `--learning_rate`: the default learning rate is 1e-4, but with LoRA, you can use a higher learning rate

 ## Training script